 Kindle is a good companion for anyone who likes to read and wants to have a choice of having to choose from multiple books at the same time.
-Even though Kindle’s screen is a bit different than the one on tablet, it can still hurt your eyes during heavy reading at night.
+Even though Kindle’s screen is a bit different from the one on a regular tablet, it can still hurt your eyes during a heavy reading at night.
 Kindle, however, gives you an option to ease your eyes and activate Kindle dark mode which will swap the colours on your screen.

 Kindle makes for a great e-book reader when compared to traditional tablets.
 But when you’re trying to read at night, the sharp white background light can be a problem for your eyes.
 Relieve your eyes using dark mode on Kindle.

-There used to be an ccessibility setting called Inverted Mode in Kindle e-readers before, but Amazon now provides a quick toggle to change the text appearance.
+There used to be an accessibility setting called Inverted Mode in Kindle e-readers before, but Amazon now provides a quick toggle to change the text appearance.

 The dark mode is currently supported on Kindle Paperwhite 4 (2018), Oasis 2 (2017) and newer.
 If you can’t see the feature yet, make sure you are connected to your Wi-Fi and that your Kindle is updated to version 5.12.4 or higher.